Representation Theory for Geometric Quantum Machine Learning: Representation theory for discrete and continuous groups

 Let us now show how the block diagonal structure of the problem can significantly help us understand the way in which GQML models with equivariant quantum neural networks and measurements process information.
 In particular, let us consider the schematic diagram of Fig.~\ref{fig:fig10}.
 We analyze a QML task where the dataset is $\SC=\{\rho_i,y_i\}_{i=1}^N$, the GQML model is of the form $h_{\vec{\theta}}(\rho_i)=\Tr[W(\vec{\theta})\rho_i W\ad(\vec{\theta}) M_i]$ as in Eq.~\eqref{eq:QML-model-qnn}, and the symmetry group that leaves the labels invariant is $G$.
 We know that any representation $U_g$ will admit some block diagonal structure as in Eqs.~\eqref{eq:block-uni}, and that both the equivariant quantum neural network $W(\vec{\theta})$ and the measurement operator $M$ will also have a block-diagonal structure as in Eq.~\eqref{eq:block-comm} (as they both belong to the commutant, see Eqs.~\eqref{eq:equiv} and~\eqref{eq:inv}).
 These block structures are schematically pictured in Fig.~\ref{fig:fig10}.

 Then, we note that, as previously mentioned, the states need not be preserved under the action of a representation $G$.
 In this case, $U_g\rho_i U_g\ad\neq\rho_i$, and hence, $\rho_i$ cannot be simultaneously diagonalized as in Eqs.~\eqref{eq:block-uni} and~\eqref{eq:block-comm}.
 That is, $\rho_i$ does not necessarily admit a block diagonal structure in the same bases where $U_g$, $W(\vec{\theta})$, and $M$ are block diagonal.
 As shown in as Fig.~\ref{fig:fig10}, the previous implies that there is information in the quantum state $\rho_i$ that the model $h_{\vec{\theta}}(\rho_i)$ cannot access (i.e., the off-diagonal information outside of the sub-blocks of $\rho_i$ associated to the different irreps).
 Hence, the QML model can only process, extract, and learn from the information associated to the irrep sub-blocks.
 Crucially, if one wants to retrieve information outside of those sub-blocks (like we did in Fig.~\ref{fig:fig7}) one needs to \textit{change the representation}.
 This can be achieved, for instance, by allowing the QML model to act on multiple copies of each $\rho_i$ (i.e., going to a larger tensor representation of $G$) or in some cases by tracing out qubits (i.e., going to a smaller representation of $G$).
 We refer the reader to Ref.~\cite{nguyen2022atheory} for additional details on how GQML models can process information in the irreps.
+We mention in closing that this theme of block diagonalization imposing constraints on information processing appears in the study of quantum noise channels in the form of the ``noise commutant''~\cite{junge2005universal}, and more generally that commutants are a central object of study across the theory of operator algebras.

 Taken together, the results in Fig.~\ref{fig:fig10} perfectly showcase how a fundamental understanding on the representation of the symmetry group allows us to better understand how information is being processed in GQML models, and as such, how we can construct better models to solve a given task.